dfahlander/typeson/README.md

 `{TypeName => constructor-function | [tester, encapsulator, reviver]}` or an array of such structure.

-Please note that if an array is supplied, the tester (and upon matching, the encapsulator) currently execute in a last-in, first out order.
-This might be changed in the future.
+Please note that if an array is supplied, the tester (and upon matching, the encapsulator) execute in a last-in, first out order.

+Subsequent calls to `register` will similarly be given higher priority so be sure to add catch-all matchers *before* more precise ones.

 ###### constructor-function